andersmelin/1dv607/Peer-review:-Jonathan-Walken-et-al.md

 As for the conceptual classes identified, we believe that the group has included all the necessary, real-world conceptual classes for this iteration and given them adequate names.
 For example, the group has identified the need for a BoatInformation class in the domain model to solve the problems described by Larman in Chapter 9.13**[1, p234]**.
 However, again, there are conceptual classes identified that are not part of this iteration, so we cannot comment on those.
 One observation for the conceptual classes is that some attributes have a type associated with them, such as dateTime: Date in the CalenderEventclass.
 This is a feature of design models rather than domain models, so we believe it should not be included.

 **As a developer would the model help you and why/why not?**

-The model cointains all the necessary components to write a design model that fulfills the requirements so it would be helpful.
+The model cointains all the necessary components to write a design model that fulfills the requirements, so it would be helpful.
 The result would of course be a much bigger and complex model than actually needed, but it would indeed be helpful.

 **What are the strong points of the model, what do you think is really good and why?**

-Very good use of attributes.
-Well thought out conceptual classes.
+Very good use of attributes and well thought-out conceptual classes.

-**Do you think a domain expert (for example the Secretary) would understand the model** We are sure that \*he would understand it.
-At firts it might seem confusing but given some time for analyzis \*he would understand it
+**Do you think a domain expert (for example the Secretary) would understand the model**

+We are sure that he/she would understand it.
+At first it might seem confusing due to the clutter, but given some time for analysis he/she would understand it.

 **What are the weaknesses of the model, what do you think should be changed and why?**

-The weakest point is clearly that is is to broad including functionality that lies out of this scope.
-Solution would be to trim it to include only the necessary pieces
+The weakest point is clearly that is is too broad, including functionality that lies out of the scope of this iteration.
+The solution would be to trim it to include only the necessary pieces.

 **Do you think the model has passed the grade 2 (passing grade) criteria?**

 Yes, the model has passed the grade 2 criteria, as it provides a usable domain model for a developer and for a domain expert, even with the requirements for future iterations included in the model.

-Referances:
+References:
 1. Larman C., Applying UML and Patterns 3rd Ed, 2005, https://aanimesh.files.wordpress.com/2013/09/applying-uml-and-patterns-3rd.pdf